Hong Kong activist Joshua Wong to run for local office | DW | 28.09.2019

 Wong, 22, is currently on bail after being charged with inciting and participating in an unauthorized assembly outside police headquarters on June 21.

 Hong Kong has been rocked by mass demonstrations over the past couple of months.
-The unrest was triggered by proposed extradition legislation, which would have allowed Hong Kongers on trial to be extradited to places including mainland China.
+The unrest was triggered by proposed extradition legislation that would have allowed Hong Kongers on trial to be extradited to places including mainland China.

 Busy protest season